seergiioo6/express-typescript-restful-api/README.md

 ## API Routes

 The route prefix is `/api` by default, but you can change this in the .env file.
-The swagger route can be modified in the `.env` file.
+The swagger route along with swagger credentials can be modified in the `.env` file.

 | Route          | Description |
 | -------------- | ----------- |